Missouri Off-Grid Laws: An In-Depth Guide

 Outhouses/Latrines

 In almost all cases, outhouses are illegal in Missouri.
-They are only allowed in places which are:
+They are only allowed in places that are:

 • Not continuously occupied